 Many people think making ice cream at home requires a lot of ingredients.
 Really, there are only a few things you'll need.
 Here are some of the ingredients and the science behind them.

 Whole Milk: Make sure that you get whole milk (not 2% or skim).
 We need the fat in the milk to achieve the creamy texture of the ice cream.
-Milks also helps to add water to the ice cream which is necessary for the mixture to properly freeze in an ice cream machine.
+Milk also helps to add water to the ice cream which is necessary for the mixture to properly freeze in an ice cream machine.

-Heavy Whipping Cream: Both milk and cream are considered butterfat.
+Heavy Cream: Both milk and cream are considered butterfat.
 Most of the butterfat in the ice cream comes from cream.
-Since cream is a lot higher in fat, we have to make sure it's balanced out by the milk.
+Since the cream is a lot higher in fat, we have to make sure it's balanced out by the milk.
 If there's too much butterfat in a recipe, you'll get a greasy mouthfeel taste (we definitely don't want that).

 Egg Yolks: French-style custard base ice cream is known for its high percentage of egg yolks and cream.
 The eggs help give a rich and silky smooth texture in the ice cream.
 Since custard recipes have eggs, the base needs to be heated to kill any potentially harmful bacteria.
 Check out this video to learn how to properly temper the eggs.